Oscar Murillo, installation view 2013. Photo by Mark Blower.

 “One of the most elegant art spaces in London”, Adrian Searle,

 The South London Gallery has an international reputation for its programme of contemporary art exhibitions and live art events, with integrated education projects for children, young people and adults.
 Five exhibitions each year profile the work of established international figures such as Dara Birnbaum, Ellen Gallagher, Ryan Gander, Sanja Iveković, Michael Landy, Rivane Neuenschwander, Pae White and Lawrence Weiner; as well as that by younger and mid-career artists such as Alice Channer, Ryan Gander, Oscar Murillo, Eva Rothschild and George Shaw.
-Group shows bring together works by established and lesser known British and international artists.
 Group shows bring together works by established and lesser-known British and international artists, past group exhibitions have included Last Seen Entering the Biltmore, At the moment of being heard, Pursuit of Perfection: The Politics of Sport and Tomorrow: London.

-The gallery’s live art and film programme has included presentations by Tony Conrad, Nathaniel Mellors, Shana Moulton, Kelly Nipper, OMSK, Gail Pickering, Lucy Raven, Marina Rosenfeld and Gisele Vienne, and occasional large scale off-site projects have included those by On Kawara in Trafalgar Square in 2004, and Chris Burden at Chelsea College of Art Parade Ground in 2006.
+The gallery’s live art, talks and film programme has featured presentations by Charles Atlas, Tony Conrad, Nathaniel Mellors, Shana Moulton, Kelly Nipper, OMSK, Gail Pickering, Lucy Raven, Marina Rosenfeld and Gisele Vienne, and occasional large scale off-site projects have included those by On Kawara in Trafalgar Square in 2004, and Chris Burden at Chelsea College of Art Parade Ground in 2006 and multiple presentations of Gillian Wearing's Dancing in Peckham across local venues in 2012.

 The South London Fine Art Gallery opened on 4 May 1891 and was founded as a "gallery for the people of south London open to the public free, and on Sundays".
 It showed a changing programme of fine and applied arts exhibitions and began to collect works of art including many relating to the local area.